-If you’re concerned about Homemade Humidifier and how you can do it yourself (diy), you’re welcome as I will further different methods to naturally humidify your bedroom and living space.
+If you’re concerned about Homemade Humidifier and how you can do it yourself (diy), you’re welcome to learn different methods to naturally humidify your bedroom and living space.

 Winter days are not time to play with at all.
-Many people waking up one morning with sudden feeling of dry sore throat.
-Others wake up find themselves batting with dry cough, flu, cold and allergies inclusive.
+Many people waked up one morning with sudden feeling of dry sore throat.
+Others wake up seeing themselves batting with dry cough, flu, cold and allergies inclusive.

 Often time, people are advised to buy a humidifier during this period.
 But the question is a humidifier the only right and best solution to fight dry air in the home or is there any other ways that seems to be more efficient and economical?
 Lets us find out today, so that we stop living on the myriad of humidifier solution only.

 1. Heat a Glass of Water on a Heater